The Center of Excellence in Rural and Minority Health

 The Center is composed of three major components: Clinical Services; Educational Services; and Research.
 All three components are essential for changes to occur.

 Clinical Services: Clinical services is one of the primary functions of the Center and greatly reduces the need for emergency and in-patient care.
-The scope of services includes a comprehensive array of services such as primary and preventive clinical care, podiatry, dentistry, prenatal care, pediatrics, and pharmacy services.
+The scope of services includes primary and preventive clinical care, vision care, dentistry, prenatal care, pediatrics, pharmacy services, and a variety of health screenings.
 Provisions are made to offer extended hour services, specialty care, and home based care.
-These services have been funded by a grant from the Bureau of Primary Health Care.
+Thes services are provided by the Family Health Centers, Inc.

-Educational Services: Educational Services are another primary function of the Center.
-The Center serves as an interdisciplinary training site for health career students of the partner institutions.
+Educational Services: Educational services are another primary function of the Center.
+The Center serves as an interdisciplinary training site for health career students.
 Practical application of the health care training in the rural setting will help students and residents gain exposure to and sensitivity of the unique challenges and opportunities.
 The Center works to develop a faculty that will adequately meet the needs of the community and allow for expansion of new programs and experiences.
 The education component supports increased collaboration among the partners that will provide: Health care opportunities for minority and disadvantaged students; exchange programs for students and faculty; and a greater understanding of minority health issues in a rural setting.

 The health education component of the Center provides basic health guidelines through seminars, health fairs, brochures and the internet.
-Health information highlights the six targeted disease areas (Cancer, Cardiovascular Disease, Diabetes, HIV/AIDS, Immunizations and Infant and maternal Mortality) and will be expanded to include over 190 of the most common health problems.
+Health information highlights the six targeted disease areas (Cancer, Cardiovascular Diseases, Diabetes, HIV/AIDS, Immunizations, and Infant and Maternal care).

 Research: Another vital component of the Center is Research.
 A minority focused research center has been established for the primary purpose of the collecting and analyzing data, serving as a valuable resource to policy makers, health care administrators, planners, providers, educators, and advocates.
 This Center conducts and disseminates policy relevant analyses on issues of state and national significance in the areas of health care access and racial/ethnic health disparities.
 To facilitate goal attainment, the Center of Excellence reaches out to the community to develop a collaborative partnership rooted in trust and mutual respect.
 The faith-based community is extremely important in addressing the health issues, especially in African-American communities.